andrewylin/snap-spectacles/Speedometer/README.md

 ## Simple Speed Display Setup
 This guide shows how to set up the speed display using the simplified components.

+Start by cloning this repo and opening OutdoorNavigation.esproj in Lens Studio 5.12+.
+Ensure Experimental APIs are enabled in the project settings.

+Note that this Lens was created by starting with the Outdoor Navigation Sample Project in the [Spectacles Sample repo](https://github.com/Snapchat/Spectacles-Sample)

 ## Files Created

 - **SpeedDisplaySimple.prefab**: Simple prefab with just UI elements